repelliuss/WSL-Context-Menu-Manager/README.md

 <p align="center"> <i>Adding Emacs to Context Menu</i> </p>

 ## General Info
-&nbsp;&nbsp;&nbsp;&nbsp;WSL Context Menu Manager utilizes Windows's context menu for Linux tools with the ease of use.
-Although Windows specifies that file performance across the Windows and Linux operating systems is faster in WSL 1, some may still want to achieve that usability.
+&nbsp;&nbsp;&nbsp;&nbsp;WSL Context Menu Manager utilizes Windows' context menu for Linux tools with the ease of use.
+Although Windows specifies that file performance across the Windows and Linux operating systems is faster with WSL 1, some may still want to achieve that usability with WSL 2.

+## Features
+- Opening all files
+- Opening current directory
+- Custom icons in the context menu
+- GUI application support for WSL 2
+- Environment variables support
+- Custom launch arguments

 ## How to Get